Lovers Film Festival

 The 35th Lovers Film Festival is organized by the The National Museum of Cinema, Museo Nazionale del Cinema di Torino.
 It is financed principally by the City of Torino council, by the government of the Piedmont region and by the Department for Cinema in the Ministry for Culture and Cultural Heritage.
 The festival is also supported by other organizations, bodies and private sponsors.

-The 35th Lovers Film Festival will be held in Turin from April 30th to May 4th, 2020.
+The 35th Lovers Film Festival will be held in Turin in 2020.

 The programme of the Festival will include three competition sections: